Integrated Production – Our Greatest Strength

 - Our integrated silicon production system operates along similar lines.
 Although comprising only a small number of raw materials – silicon, methanol and salt (sodium chloride) – this system enables us to manufacture over 2,800 different silicone products, as well as pyrogenic silica and polysilicon.

 A focus of our integrated production is to minimize hydrogen chloride (HCl) consumption.
 HCl is an essential auxiliary deployed in the production of reactive intermediates from energy-poor natural materials.
 We then use these intermediates to make our end products.
-Hydrogen chloride production requires a lot of energy.
-In our integrated material loop, we recover both hydrogen chloride and some of the energy in the form of heating steam during the conversion of the chlorine-containing intermediates to chlorine-free end products (such as silicones, hyperpure silicon or pyrogenic silica).
-We then return the recovered hydrogen chloride to the production loop and reuse it.
-This closed material loop reduces emissions and, due to lower raw-material consumption, shipment journeys.
+Hydrogen chloride production requires a great deal of energy, however.
+In our integrated material loop, we convert chlorine-containing intermediates to chlorine-free end products (such as silicones, hyperpure silicon or pyrogenic silica) and in the process we obtain heating steam, thus recovering some of the original energy expended.
+We also reclaim hydrogen chloride here, which we return to the production loop and reuse.
+This closed material loop lowers emissions and, due to lower raw-material consumption, reduces shipments as well.